What Potatoes Are Best for French Fries?

 Russet potatoes are known for their distinctive texture and taste characteristics:

 • Moisture Content: Russet potatoes have a low moisture content, which makes them ideal for frying and baking.
-This intense moisture content helps to ensure that the potatoes will cook evenly and will not become too soft or mushy.
+This intense moisture content helps to ensure that the potatoes will cook evenly and not become too soft or mushy.

 • Texture: Russet potatoes are characterized by a light and fluffy texture when cooked, making them an excellent choice for mashed potatoes and French fries.